 The prospects of the global construction industry are promising.
-The main driving forces of market growth are urbanization and population growth, housing starts, and increasing infrastructure.
+The main driving forces of market growth are growth of urbanization and population, housing market, and infrastructure.

 The development trends of the construction industry in 2021 include but are not limited to increasing demand for green buildings to reduce the carbon footprint of buildings; wider application of building information systems (BIM) to achieve efficient building management; use of fiber-reinforced polymer composite materials, realize the restoration of the aging structure of sustainable development and so on.